NethServer/docs/administrator-manual/en/dns.rst

 If |product| is also the DHCP server on the network, all the machines will be configured to use the server itself for name resolution.

-.. note:: You must specify at least one external DNS inside the :guilabel:`DNS server` page.

 Hosts
 =====